Research for Undergraduates

 - Form valuable relationships with faculty members

-The AIHS Summer Studentships offer students registered in an Alberta-based undergraduate program the opportunity to participate in medical or health research in Alberta during the summer months.
+Alberta Innovates Summer Research Studentships are available at the University of Calgary.
+They provide motivated students with exceptional academic records an opportunity to participate in medical or health-related research at the University during the summer months.
 The award is meant to encourage students to consider pursuing formal training and a career in health research.
-Applications are submitted directly to AIHS.
+The award consists of a stipend only.

 Program for Undergraduate Research Experience (PURE)

 PURE provides financial support to undergraduates to conduct research for 8, 12 or 16 weeks between May and August.
 The support is for students at any stage of their undergraduate programs, and applications from students in the early stages of their programs are strongly encouraged.
 Applications are made to the Office of the Provost.

 NSERC Undergraduate Student Research Award (USRA)

 These awards are meant to stimulate students' interest in research in natural sciences and engineering, and encourage them to pursue a research career in these fields.

 DAAD Undergraduate Scholarships – Research Internships in Science and Engineering (RISE)